csula/cs1222-fall-2017/notes/sql-ddl.md

     * Allows database programmers rather than application programmers to control and monitor complex data relationships
     * Can simplify data migration
     * Back-end programming generally runs faster than front-end programming

-## Scripts

-* Set of SQL commands saved in a text file
-    * Duplicate database structure on another server or at another time
-    * Test commands on a development server and them run on a production server

-## Using Scripts with MySQL

-* MySQL can run script st a command prompt
-    * Run by `mysql database_name < path_and_script_name*`